 Simply put, CRC is based on the division of two binary numbers; and, as you know, division is just a series of subtractions and shifts.
 To do subtraction, a method called modulo-2 addition can be used.
 Modulo-2 addition (or subtraction) is the same as binary addition with the carries discarded, as shown in the truth table in Table 2-9.
 Truth tables are widely used to describe the operation of logic circuits, as you will learn in Chapter 3.
 With two bits, there is a total of four possible combinations, as shown in the table.
-This particular table describes the modulo-2 operation also known as exclusive-OR and can be implemented with a logic
+This particular table describes the modulo-2 operation also known as exclusive-OR and can be implemented with a logic gate that will be introduced in Chapter 3.
+A simple rule for modulo-2 is that the output is 1 if the inputs are different; otherwise, it is 0.

-TABLE 2-9
+TADLE 2-3

 Modulo-2 operation.

-Input Bits Output Bit
+Output Bit

-0 0 0
+0

-0 1 1
+1

-10 1
+1

-1 1 0
+0